muquit/clip-httpd/docs/howitworks.md

 ### Server (Text Receiver)

-The @CLIPSINK@ server is a specialized web server that performs a few key tasks:
+The @CLIPSINK@ server is a simple web server that performs a few key tasks:

 1.  **Listens for Connections:** It starts up and listens on a specific network port (e.g., `8881`) for incoming connections.